Linaro/website/_services/system_performance_and_optimization.md

           style: text-dark font-weight-bold my-4
           text: Toolchain Optimization Services
       - format: text
-        style: #
+        style: null
         text_content:
-          text: |
+          text: >
-            Linaro has world class engineers with a deep understanding of all profiles and versions of the Arm Architecture.
-This ranges from deeply embedded microcontrollers to large HPC-scale machines running in the cloud.
+            Linaro has world class engineers with a deep understanding of all profiles and

+            versions of the Arm Architecture.
+This ranges from deeply embedded

+            microcontrollers to large HPC-scale machines running in the cloud.
       - format: text
-        style: #
+        style: null
         text_content:
-          text: |
+          text: >
-            Linaro Developer Services has specific teams focused on ensuring toolchains (including GCC and LLVM) target Arm-based systems effectively.
+            Linaro Developer Services has specific teams focused on ensuring toolchains (including GCC and LLVM) target Arm-based

+            systems effectively.
 We have significant experience and knowledge of:

             * Tuning toolchains to produce performant code for specific CPU micro-architectures and systems.
-For the compiler this includes optimizations to improve instruction selection, layout, and scheduling.
-C libraries (e.g. Glibc, Musl-libc, or bionic) can be tuned with hand-written assembly routines where appropriate.
+For the compiler this

+            includes optimizations to improve instruction selection, layout, and scheduling.
+C libraries (e.g. Glibc, Musl-libc, or bionic)

+            can be tuned with hand-written assembly routines where appropriate.

             * Tuning toolchains to produce code meeting code-size requirements - in particular for microcontroller environments.
+This

-This includes improving a compiler’s heuristics for instruction selection, function inlining and outlining.
+            includes improving a compiler’s heuristics for instruction selection, function inlining and outlining.

             * Optimizing system libraries for customer workflows.
-Linaro has worked on system C libraries and other support libraries including auto-parallelisation (e.g. OpenMP), Linear Algebra (e.g. OpenBLAS), Machine Learning (e.g. TensorFlow).
-Work includes tuning for the Arm memory model; ensuring that code uses Neon or SVE where appropriate.
+Linaro has worked on system C libraries and other support libraries

+            including auto-parallelisation (e.g. OpenMP), Linear Algebra (e.g. OpenBLAS), Machine Learning (e.g. TensorFlow).
+Work

+            includes tuning for the Arm memory model; ensuring that code uses Neon or SVE where appropriate.

             Our strong relationship with toolchain upstream communities facilitates rapid upstreaming and problem resolutions.
+We

-We know how to organise a project and will work with you to ensure your project successfully upstreams code rapidly.
-We also have experience with development in this area for Arm Architecture licensees.
+            know how to organise a project and will work with you to ensure your project successfully upstreams code rapidly.
+We also

+            have experience with development in this area for Arm Architecture licensees.

-            Linaro Developer Services is able to provide pre-packaged toolchains for your systems that you can ship to your customers and partners.
-In addition to our toolchain packaging services, we can provide you with rapid response to toolchain issues and train your developers on how to write developer performant code for the Arm architecture
+            Linaro Developer Services is able to provide pre-packaged toolchains for your systems that you can ship to your customers

+            and partners.
+In addition to our toolchain packaging services, we can provide you with rapid response to toolchain issues and

+            train your developers on how to write developer performant code for the Arm architecture
   - row: container_row
     style: bg-white text-dark